Oh, Cooking Light. How do I love thee? Let me count the ways. This Chicken and Mushroom Stroganoff is one of many.

 - 1 cup Greek yogurt

-- 1 package 16 oz. whole wheat fettucini, or other pasta shape
+- 16 oz. fettuccini or other noodles, whole wheat or regular

-- Cook pasta according to directions in salted water.
+- Cook pasta according to directions in heavily salted water until 1 minute BEFORE it's al dente.

-- Meanwhile, saute the onions in the olive oil in a large pot or skillet over medium high heat.
+- Meanwhile, sauté the onions in the olive oil (2 tablespoons) in a large pot or skillet over medium-high heat until softened and starting to brown (about 3 minutes)

-- Add the mushrooms and 1/2 tsp. salt to the pot and saute for a few minutes more until most of the liquid has evaporated (about 4 minutes)
+- Add the sliced mushrooms and 1/2 tsp. salt to the pot and sauté for a few minutes more until most of the liquid has evaporated and mushrooms have developed a golden brown color, stirring infrequently (about 4 minutes).

-- Add the flour and stir to coat each piece well, getting rid of as many chunks of flour as possible.
+- Add the all-purpose flour (3 tablespoons) and stir to coat each mushroom well, getting rid of as many chunks of flour as possible and cooking out the raw flour taste (about 1 minute).

-- Add a little of the chicken (or vegetable) broth and stir well, incorporating the flour as much as possible.
-Add the remaining broth, 1/2 cup of the pasta water, some more salt and pepper, and the Greek yogurt.
-Bring to a simmer to thicken, stirring constantly.
+- Add the chicken stock gradually and stir well, incorporating the flour as much as possible.
+Add the almost al dente pasta and 1/2 cup of the pasta cooking water.
+Bring to a simmer to thicken and finish cooking the pasta, stirring frequently (about 2 minutes).

-- Add the cooked chicken and heat through.
+- Add the cooked chicken and Greek yogurt and heat through.
+Taste and adjust seasoning as necessary.
+Serve hot.